'Clean' Beauty Means A Whole Lot Of Nothing — So Keep Your Money

 Why do lots of clean products come with eye-watering price tags?
 Pricing is dependent on a multitude of things, says Esther, but one of the biggest factors is ingredient sourcing or supply chain.
 "For example, if I am sourcing a natural versus synthetic ingredient, the cost may vastly differ," she says.
 "If I want certifications like Ecocert [a certification which standardises the meaning of natural or organic] on that natural, raw material, it will cost even more."

 Natural or organic ingredients may be more expensive in some cases but they certainly aren't superior.
-Dr Mahto says the idea that if an ingredient is 'from Mother Earth' or natural then it must somehow be better for you is an ideology driven by "access to the internet, websites such as Goop and the general world of wellness we all live in".
-The wellness industry is currently reported to be worth $9 billion in the UK and $4.4 trillion globally.
+Dr Mahto says the idea that if an ingredient is 'from Mother Earth' or natural then it must somehow be better for you is an ideology driven by the general world of wellness we all live in.
 "I often hear statements such as 'All my skincare is natural' or 'I don’t use parabens'," says Dr Mahto.
 "When did these become such a badge of honour?"

 Advertisement